Introduction to Agile Principles

 8. Sustainable Development, Able to Maintain a Constant Pace

-The agile helps the developers to maintain a constant pace throughout the development cycle.
-This is termed as constant velocity and we can have a measure of the team’s potential.
-So that going forward we can take up the work based on the team’s velocity.
+Agile helps the developers to maintain a constant pace throughout the development cycle.
+This is termed as constant velocity, and we can have a measure of the team’s potential.
+So that going forward, we can take up the work based on the team’s velocity.
 Let us move to the next Agile principle.

 9. Continuous Attention Excellence and Better Design